 While it may seem that your company’s technology would have little to do with its internal culture, the two are very much intertwined.
-Let’s face it – changing the technology that your organization uses can be relatively easy… getting your staff to accept this change might not be.
+Let’s face it – changing the technology that your organization uses can be relatively easy.
+However, getting your staff to accept this change might not be.

 Consider what your new technologies may appear to be to your employees.
 Even if it is intended to make their jobs easier, there could be some very real fears among your team that this technology will make their jobs obsolete (or in other words, unnecessary) and will, in time, replace them.
-You need to communicate with your staff, acknowledging that they may feel this way, and trying to waylay these fears by reinforcing how the new technology solutions you are implementing are intended to make their jobs easier.
+You need to communicate with your staff.
+Acknowledge that they may feel this way.
+Then, try to waylay these fears by reinforcing how the new technology solutions are intended to make their jobs easier.
 You don’t want your employees to self-sabotage–whether they realize it or not–in resistance to these changes.

 Are Your Business Goals Aligned with Those of IT?

-Too often, the operational side and the information technology side of the same business are looked at as two separate entities.
+Too often, the operational side and the information technology side of the same business are seen as two separate entities.
 As a result, the goals of each can often be mismatched, creating difficulties down the line.

 Today’s reality is that business and IT aren’t two separate entities anymore.
-However, many business leaders find this paradigm to be intimidating, as transforming their business and its processes to accept this shift involves considerable risk.
-However, those businesses that involve their employees as they adopt new solutions are generally more successful, as employees are able to be retrained as new solutions and processes are introduced.
+However, many business leaders find this paradigm to be intimidating.
+As transforming their business and its processes to accept this shift involves considerable risk.
+However, those businesses that involve their employees as they adopt new solutions are generally more successful.
+Employees are able to be retrained as new solutions and processes are introduced.

 Secondly, you need to make sure that your data will remain secure.
-Keeping your data centralized will help to accomplish this, while retaining the capability to scale your solutions.
-Penetration testing is a good way to identify shortcomings in your data security, allowing you to resolve potential issues before they actualize.
+Keeping your data centralized will help to accomplish this while retaining the capability to scale your solutions.
+Penetration testing is a good way to identify shortcomings in your data security.
+Its allows you to resolve potential issues before they actualize.